colbyfayock/cloudinary-ai-travel-workshop/lessons/04 - Moderating Uploads with AI.md

 ```

 ## 02 - Moderating with AI using Amazon Rekognition

+But the goal here is to use AI to save us time right?
+Well we can automatically analyze each image upon upload
+and determine what kind of content, and if it's determine to be not safe, automatically reject it.

 Back inside Upload Preset configuration, under Upload Control and Auto moderation, select Amazon Rekognition.